Language:

 2. Malandro

-We usually say most Cariocas are ‘malandros‘ by nature, especially the guys.
-The word ‘malandro‘ can have different meanings, depending on the context.
-In a bad way, someone is considered ‘malandro’ if they don’t like to work much, are always expecting friends to pay for their expenses, or do small non-ethical things to get what they want.
-On the other hand, ‘malandro’ can also be a bohemian guy that loves the nightlife, especially samba parties, and really enjoy the company of pretty women — a true lady-killer.
+We usually say most Cariocas are “malandros” by nature, especially the guys.
+The word “malandro” may have different meanings, depending on the context.
+In a bad way, someone is “malandro” if they do not like to work much, are always expecting friends to pay for their expenses, or do small non-ethical things to get what they want.
+On the other hand, “malandro” can also be a bohemian guy who loves the nightlife, especially samba parties, and really enjoys the company of pretty women — a true lady-killer.

 3. Maravilhoso

 Rio de Janeiro is known as Cidade Maravilhosa, the Wonderful City!
-Maravilhoso (masculine form; or ‘maravilhosa‘ for the feminine form) is something that causes great admiration, wonder, fascination.
-You can use this adjective in Portuguese when referring to places, people, food, art — basically, anything you really like, you really think is awesome!
+Maravilhoso (masculine form; or “maravilhosa” for the feminine form) is something that causes great admiration, wonder, and fascination.
+You can use this adjective in Portuguese when referring to places, people, food, art — basically, anything you really like or you think is awesome!

 4. Caloroso